Generic selectors

 Celebrating the birthdays of the parents of adult children is especially meaningful as parents become more elderly.
 As people reach 70 and above, the stark reality is that the day of their death grows nearer so it is important for the family to make the most of their time together.
 For those who attain 80, 85, 90, and older, the likelihood that there will be another opportunity diminishes quickly.
 Reaching those ages is truly a blessing from God because they continue to be a part of the family.
 In many cases, the immediate family is dispersed around the country and birthdays are one of the few times everyone gathers together.
 Celebrating these milestones is important for the entire family.

 Birthday celebrations are arranged by others for someone they love.
 For that matter, there is no difference in purpose, desire, or need between celebrating a wedding anniversary and a birthday.
-Properly done, birthday celebrations are not about glorifying a person or setting someone on a pedestal but about showing love toward them and praising God for giving us the time together.
+Properly done, birthday celebrations are NOT about glorifying a person or setting someone on a pedestal but about showing love toward them and praising God for giving us the time together.

 Avoid Idolatry

-Paul commands us to “do all things to the glory of God” (1 Cor.
+Paul commands us to “do all to the glory of God” (1 Cor.
 10:31).
 However, the verses preceding set the context.
 In verse 14 we see that the topic is idolatry—whether or not it is a sin to eat meat sacrificed to idols.
 Idolatry is one of the primary arguments against birthday celebrations:

 The all-important verse is 27.
 Believers were invited to a feast by unconverted people.
 The celebration could have been a wedding anniversary, a birthday, or a day like Thanksgiving Day.
 Even though scripture does not say, it is undeniable that Paul was talking about celebrations that did not pertain to the Sabbath or holydays but involved unbelievers.
 The fact remains that nowhere does the Bible condemn birthday celebrations.
 God condemns idolatry.
-But, then, that applies all things—holydays, Sabbaths, ballgames, dances, fun-shows, cars, houses, money, etc. If we “do all things to the glory of God”, how then can birthday celebrations be wrong?
+But, then, that applies all things—holydays, Sabbaths, ballgames, dances, fun-shows, cars, houses, money, etc. If we “do all to the glory of God”, how then can birthday celebrations be wrong?
 Paul obviously did not condemn attending a celebration with unconverted people, so why would anyone condemn birthday celebrations among believers?
 What are we commanded?
 To love one another as God loves us.
 [16]

 The real issue is keeping idolatry out of birthday celebrations (and everything else).
 Giving cards and gifts are a way of expressing love.
 There are many examples of giving gifts in the Bible, including at the birth of Jesus Christ[17] so gifts are not wrong in and of themselves.
 People give gifts during the Feast of Tabernacles to show someone they value and love them.
 Cakes also are not evil by themselves even though they were used in the worship of Ashtaroth, the queen of heaven[18].
-This was Paul’s point about meat sacrificed to idols—inappropriate behavior does not make the thing or event evil.
+This was Paul’s point about meat sacrificed to idols—inappropriate behavior does not make the THING or EVENT evil.
 Evil is in the hearts of men.
 The key to all such things is to steer clear of idolatry.
 If something is idolatrous or a pagan practice, it is sin and must be avoided.

 There are a few pagan customs that have infiltrated birthdays (and other celebrations).
 Making wishes after blowing out candles is one of them.
 The Greeks were said to make their round cakes in the shape of the moon, representing the goddess Artemis.
 Adding the candles caused it to shine like a full moon.
 The Germans later added the tradition of blowing out the candles and making wishes[19].
 Obviously, the meaning behind the candles is very pagan and should be avoided along with any other idolatrous practices.